newell/newell.github.io/reading.md

 ## Current Reading List [with current position]:

-Note: I honestly jump from book to book and there are many books that I have not listed below but should.
+Note: This is mostly for myself to keep track of where I left off while reading differnet books, and which I hardly update.
+I honestly jump from book to book and there are many books that I have not listed below but should.
 This is my lame attempt at trying to track books that I *think* I would like to finish at some point but a lot of times as I progress I realize that another source is better suited to fill my curiousity, especially with research.

 * International Tables for Crystallography (2016).
 Vol. A [Section 1.6]